Analysts forecast grim 2022 economic outlook for Africa | DW | 13.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 African economies are beginning to recover from the impact of COVID-19.
-Despite making some gains in 2021, it could be difficult for nations to grow their economies in 2022.
+Despite making some gains in 2021, it could be difficult for nations to grow their economies in 2022, it seems.

 There were some rays of hope in 2021, though.

-The availability of vaccines in 2021 raised the prospect of containing the virus in Africa, although less than 10% of African nations hit the 2021 end-of-year target of vaccinating 40% of their people, the World Health Organization reported.
+The availability of vaccines raised the prospect of containing the virus in Africa, although less than 10% of African nations hit the 2021 end-of-year target of vaccinating 40% of their population, the World Health Organization reported.

 Some of Africa's poorer nations bounced back slightly in 2021.
 According to World Bank figures, emerging and developing economies, most of which are in Africa, grew by 6.3% at the end of 2021.

-Looking at only Sub-Saharan Africa, however, these figures are somewhat less positive.
-The region had an economic output growth of 3.5% in 2021, mainly driven by a rebound in commodity prices and an easing of social restrictions.
+Looking at only sub-Saharan Africa, however, these figures are somewhat less positive.
+The region had economic output growth of 3.5% in 2021, mainly driven by a rebound in commodity prices and an easing of social restrictions.

 The World Bank projects that this marginal growth in sub-Saharan Africa will continue in 2022.

-Economist Courage Martey says that this will mainly be driven by resource-rich African nations.
+Economist Courage Martey says that this small growth will be driven mainly by resource-rich African nations.

-"Commodity dependent economies — like Nigeria, for instance, which relies on oil, Angola, Zambia on copper, even Ghana on gold — are expected to help mitigate some of the current challenge and help with economic recovery," said Martey, a senior economist at Databank Financial Service in Ghana's capital Accra.
+"Commodity-dependent economies — like Nigeria, for instance, which relies on oil; Angola, Zambia on copper; even Ghana on gold — are expected to help mitigate some of the current challenge and help with economic recovery," said Martey, who is a senior economist at Databank Financial Service in Ghana's capital Accra.

 Africa's developing nations are particularly vulnerable to global threats to economic recovery.